6/20 as a Percentage: A thorough look

 Before diving into the specifics of 6/20, let's refresh our understanding of fractions and percentages.
 A fraction represents a part of a whole.
 It's composed of a numerator (the top number) and a denominator (the bottom number).
 The numerator indicates how many parts you have, and the denominator indicates how many parts make up the whole.

 A percentage, on the other hand, represents a fraction out of 100.
 The word "percent" literally means "out of 100" ( per cent ).
-Therefore, 50% means 50 out of 100, which is equivalent to the fraction 50/100 or 1/2.
+Which means, 50% means 50 out of 100, which is equivalent to the fraction 50/100 or 1/2.
 Converting fractions to percentages involves finding an equivalent fraction with a denominator of 100, or using a more direct method involving division.

 Method 1: Converting the Fraction Directly